-The Quebec Abatement consists of a reduction of 16.5 percentage points of federal personal income tax for all tax filers in Quebec, representing approximately $4.3 billion in 2013–14.
+The Quebec Abatement consists of a reduction of 16.5 percentage points of federal personal income tax for all tax filers in Quebec.

-The 16.5 percentage points are the total of both the 13.5 percentage points ($3.5 billion) of federal income tax abated under the Alternative Payments for Standing Programs plus an additional 3 percentage points ($776 million) abated for the discontinued Youth Allowances Program.
+The 16.5 percentage points are the sum of the 13.5 percentage points of federal income tax abated under the Alternative Payments for Standing Programs plus an additional 3 percentage points abated for the discontinued Youth Allowances Program.

-The Quebec Abatement is distinct from the tax point transfers under the CHT/CST in that the basic federal tax reduction of 16.5 tax points is explicitly shown and calculated on the federal personal income tax forms used in Quebec.
+The Quebec Abatement is explicitly shown and calculated on the federal personal income tax forms used in Quebec.

 Alternative Payments for Standing Programs